 Couples in 1945 spent an average of $30,483 when you use 2017 inflation-adjusted dollars!
-That is more than the average wedding cost in 2017.
+That is more than the average wedding cost in 2017 or 2018.
 Remember that next time grandma brags about how little she paid for her wedding dress!

 Comparing average wedding costs in the 1930s

 It’s not easy to get statistics for wedding costs before the 1990s.
 The wedding industry was not as organized as it is now.
 So, there isn’t much data to work off of.

 One study that gives us a glimpse of the wedding costs in the 1930s is a survey carried out by B.F.
 Timmons, a professor of sociology at the University of Illinois.
 The report was published in 1939 in the American Sociological Review and looks at the wedding expenses of 154 couples.

 Timmons’ study mainly included friends and relatives of his students.
 Most of the couples were from Illinois and nearby states.
 Therefore, the study was biased toward middle-class Midwestern couples and was not representative of the entire country.
 However, as mentioned above, most of the wedding surveys today also suffer from sample selection bias.